Come visit us at Clarke and you will find great art and an incredible arts community.

 The studio art faculty members, Jessie Rebik, Jessica Teckemeyer and Louise Kames, maintain an active personal studio practice and exhibit work widely across the United States and beyond.
 Students can be assured of receiving current and innovative content with up-to-date pedagogy.
 Each studio area features an advanced sequence of five courses in the BFA degree.
 The art department has a long tradition of personal engagement with students and this means art faculty members will guide your creative development from the first drawing course though advanced study, exhibitions and career opportunities beyond Clarke.
 You will often work on-on-one with a professor in an advanced course so your instruction is individualized and rivals that of an art or graduate school program.
 All faculty members go out of their way to foster creative and professional growth among students, in and out of the studio classroom.

-Students interested in teaching art at the elementary, middle or secondary school level major in studio art and take a sequence of education courses leading to K-12 Certification in Art.
+Students interested in teaching art at the elementary, middle or secondary school level major in art and take a sequence of education courses leading to K-12 Certification in Art.
 Clarke’s Education Department is well known for its Professional Development School program where many education courses are taught on-site at local elementary, middle and high schools in Dubuque.
 The art methods courses follow this model and are taught at Prescott Elementary, Dubuque’s downtown arts magnet school, and at Stephen Hempstead High School.
 This teaching environment provides students with greater immersion in the elementary and secondary art classroom.

 Clarke’s art history offerings and required coursework is distinctive when compared to regional liberal arts colleges.
 Clarke is one of few liberal arts colleges in the region to offer a BA degree in art history.
 The art history course offerings are comprehensive, including both Western and non-Western cultures.
 BFA studio degree students complete 18-credit-hours in art history.
 This expands their art knowledge base and hones critical thinking, seeing and writing skills.
 These are marketable strengths students can highlight when applying for graduate programs or professional positions.